Maternal-Fetal Medicine at RWJBarnabas Health

 Pregnancy and Heart Disease

-During pregnancy, a woman’s heart works extra hard, pumping blood for two instead of one.
-Her body’s blood volume increases between 30 and 50 percent, heart rate may rise, and blood pressure may fall.
-This can put additional stress on the heart.
+During pregnancy, a woman’s heart works extra hard pumping blood for two bodies instead of one.
+Her total blood volume increases between 30 and 50 percent, her heart rate may rise, and her blood pressure may fall.
+This puts additional stress on the heart that isn't normally there outside of pregnancy.

 Read more about pregnancy and heart disease.

-Hypertension (high blood pressure) can lead to serious health complications for both the mother and baby.
+Hypertension (high blood pressure) can lead to serious health complications for both mother and baby.

 The two main types of hypertension are: